 Significant strides have been made in transforming the sheriff’s profession in the country.
 Sheriffs have an important role in the CJS, as they act as a third party to serve court process and execute the warrants and orders of the court, which are issued in terms of the regulations of the different courts.

-The role of the Family Advocate is to promote and protect the best interests of children in civil disputes over parental rights and responsibilities.
+The role of the Family Advocate is to promote and protect the best interests of the children in civil disputes over parental rights and responsibilities.

 This is achieved by monitoring pleadings filed at court, conducting enquiries, filing reports, appearing in court during the hearing of the application or trial, and providing mediation services in respect of disputes over the parental rights and responsibilities of fathers of children born out of wedlock.